 Next, we were introduced to Freya, a lovely kestrel.
 We learnt that kestrel’s are native birds and are the second most common bird of prey in Britain.
 Surprisingly, Freya is very light – she weighs just over 7 ounces.
 (By contrast, Eva, the Harris’s Hawk, weighs over 2lb.)
 Kestrels often catch rodents – and, remarkably, can detect their prey’s urine and follow it.
 “Freya is a lot more agile than Eva," Joe told us as she flew swiftly from person to person in response to the whistle.

 Joe told us that all of their birds have been bred in captivity and usually come to them from zoos and private collectors.
 Most of the birds arrive when around 3 months old, though some are as young as 3 weeks old.
 The birds are trained gradually.
-First, the birds need to get used to their trainers, sitting out with them get them while also getting used to other things such as dogs and cars etc.
+First, the birds need to get used to their trainers, sitting out with them while also getting used to other things such as dogs and cars etc.

 During training, the birds are initially tethered by a long, light cord called a creance.
 Initially, the birds are allowed to take short flights while tethered; the following day the flight with go further and then further.
 “It’s important to get the birds nice and fit,” said Joe.
 Eventually, the trainers take off the creance, allowing the birds free flight and using radio trackers instead to track the birds if needed.